-Overwatch currently contains twenty-two different heroes for players to choose from, with each one having a distinct play style, which is complimented and influenced by their personalities: The game’s mascot, Tracer, is a spunky British girl who can teleport and reverse time by a few brief seconds to get out of tight spots.
+Overwatch currently contains twenty-seven different heroes for players to choose from, with each one having a distinct play style, which is complimented and influenced by their personalities: The game’s mascot, Tracer, is a spunky British girl who can teleport and reverse time by a few brief seconds to get out of tight spots.
 Torbjorn is a Swedish engineer who bears a resemblance to Gimli from The Lord of the Rings, and builds turrets to defend against enemies, and shields to aid allies.
 Junkrat is a cross between the Joker and the War Boys from Mad Max: Fury Road, who uses bear traps and explosive mines to take out foes.
 D.Va is a Korean superstar who pilots a giant mech suit.
 McCree is a spoof of Clint Eastwood who uses western firearms.
 Mei (my personal favorite) is a cute, bubbly Chinese scientist who uses ice-based weaponry for both offense and defense.

 The list goes on and on, with each and every character giving the gameplay a great sense of variety while simultaneously adding to the game’s animated tone.
 Getting to know each character only takes a matter of minutes (every character has their unique weapon, two special moves, and one powerful “ultimate” ability, which builds up over time based on the player’s performance).
 But becoming an expert with the different characters will take a bit more time, giving the game a great sense of “easy to learn, difficult to master.”